 Pros and Cons

-• Pros: Lowest price by far; open-source control; lightweight and portable; excellent for education and research; backed by proven Unitree engineering
+- Pros: Extremely affordable for a research platform; open-source control; lightweight and portable; excellent for education and research; backed by proven Unitree engineering

 Availability: Pre-order now, shipping early-to-mid 2026